 Indoor Activities for Bad Weather in Iceland

-These options apply whether you’re in Reykjavík or exploring towns across the country.
+These options work whether you’re in Reykjavík or passing through towns anywhere in the country.

 1. Discover a Museum